karenytu/ocfweb/ocfweb/docs/docs/staff/mailing-lists.md

     * [Rackspace Cloud Monitoring][rackspace] emails us alerts when our important services are inaccessible from outside the OCF network.
-    * [Munin][munin] sends mail whenever some munin measurement (e.g. disk usage, RAM usage, etc.) is outside the normal range
+    * [Munin][munin] sends mail whenever some munin measurement (e.g. disk usage, RAM usage, etc.) is outside the normal range.

 On the administrative side, the `officers` mailing list receives emails related to OCF administrivia.
 Cabinet members are expected to be on this mailing list,